 Plot: Thor’s (Chris Hemsworth) romantic interest, Dr. Jane Foster (Natalie Portman), has found herself cursed with an ancient and powerful entity that a genocidal alien species is on the hunt for.
 These murderous beings are known as Dark Elves who are led by an evil Christopher Eccleston, it is up to Thor to save his lady love maker and all of the universe from total destruction.

-My Thoughts: At this point I’m kind of wondering if anyone reading thinks that I just don’t like the character of Thor since this is the second movie of his in a row that I’ve put at the very bottom of the list.
-Now I want to reiterate that I don’t believe that either one of these films are necessarily bad, or any of the MCU flicks for that matter, I simply am under the impression that the rest of the bunch have a bit more going for them over the Thor sequels.
-The Dark World is a simply generic superhero flick, especially in comparison to the other Marvel movies.
+My Thoughts: At this point, I’m kind of wondering if anyone reading thinks that I just don’t like the character of Thor since this is the second movie of his in a row that I’ve put at the very bottom of the list.
+Now I want to reiterate that I don’t believe that either one of these films is necessarily bad, or any of the MCU flicks for that matter, I simply am under the impression that the rest of the bunch have a bit more going for them over the Thor sequels.
+The Dark World is simply a generic superhero flick, especially in comparison to the other Marvel movies.
 Narratively speaking, there’s nothing special about it that sets itself apart from anything else within the genre.
-Good guy has to stop bad guy from destroying the world and he has to rescue his damsel in distress along the way.
+The good guy has to stop the bad guy from destroying the world and he has to rescue his damsel in distress along the way.
 Not much more to it than that.

 The villain played by Eccleston is your run-of-the-mill baddie that we’ve seen countless times over and the comic relief of Darcy (Kat Dennings) becomes fairly grating with her annoying schtick.
 It’s not all negative though; Chris Hemsworth as the lead is just as charismatic as he was in the first film and his other subsequent adventures in the Avengers installments, his chemistry with Natalie Portman and Tom Hiddleston is charming to watch, Tom Hiddleston himself is seemingly having a decent time in his performance.
 Aside from that, it’s just a tad on the bland side is all.
 Not terrible, there’s still enough in there to carry me through if I ever decide to watch it again.
 I also put this over Ragnarok because at least in The Dark World it feels more genuine with everyone’s performances as they stay true to their individual characters, while in Ragnarok, not so much.